Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

-\begin{proof} By substituting the optimal resource allocation solutions (\ref{eq.resource-allocation-solution}) into the problem $\textbf{P1.1}$ and removing irrelevant constant terms, the problem $\textbf{P1.1}$ is reformulated into the satellite selection decision problem $\textbf{P1.1.2}$, which is presented as follows:
+\begin{proof} By substituting the optimal resource allocation solutions (\ref{eq.resource-allocation-solution}) into the problem $\textbf{P1.1}$ and removing irrelevant constant terms, the problem $\textbf{P1.1}$ can be reformulated into the satellite selection decision problem $\textbf{P1.1.2}$, which can be presented as follows:

-By solving this problem, we can obtain the optimal decision for satellite selection, as defined in~\eqref{eq.d_u-solution}. \end{proof}
+By solving this problem, we can determine the optimal decision for satellite selection, as defined in equation~\eqref{eq.d_u-solution}. \end{proof}

-\textit{\textbf{UAV trajectory Control.}} Given the optimal satellite selection decision $b_u^{*}$, resource allocation $\{\mathcal{F}^{*},\mathcal{W}^{*}\}$, and removing irrelevant constant terms, the problem $\textbf{P1}$ can be converted into the subproblem $\textbf{P1.2}$ to decide the UAV trajectory control, i.e.,
+\textbf{UAV trajectory Control.} Given the optimal satellite selection decision $b_u^{*}$, resource allocation $\{\mathcal{F}^{*},\mathcal{W}^{*}\}$, and removing irrelevant constant terms, the problem $\textbf{P1}$ can be converted into the subproblem $\textbf{P1.2}$ to decide the UAV trajectory control, i.e.,